oracle/graalpython/README.md

 Most existing Jython code that uses Java integration will be based on a stable Jython release&mdash;however, these are only available in Python 2.x versions.
 To migrate your code from Python 2 to Python 3, follow [the official guide from the Python community](https://docs.python.org/3/howto/pyporting.html).
-GraalPy also provides a [special mode](docs/user/Python-on-JVM.md) to facilitate migration.
+GraalPy provides a [special mode](docs/user/Python-on-JVM.md) to facilitate migration.
 To run Jython scripts, you need to use a GraalPy distribution running on the JVM so you can access Java classes from Python scripts.

 * Linux